hutchybop/FPLGaffer/readme.md

 - For a user-specified number of team players (up to 15), suggests **4 top replacements** based on normalized ratings and stats.

 ✅ **AI Transfer Recommendations (Optional)**
-- Uses **Groq’s Qwen3-32B** model to provide intelligent transfer advice based on player data and team balance.
+- Uses **Groq’s AI** model to provide intelligent transfer advice based on player data and team balance.

 ✅ **Game Week report text file creatation**
 - As well as printing to the terminal, a game week report is created in the current directory.
 (See included Example_GW_report.txt)